chauff/cse1500-web-transcripts/Lecture-8.md

 ## OWASP Node goat project

-One of the best ways of learning about Web security is to actually try out a few of the introduced techniques in an actual Web application that is vulnerable.
+One of the best ways of learning about web security is to actually try out a few of the introduced techniques in an actual web application that is vulnerable.
 The [NodeGoat](https://github.com/OWASP/NodeGoat) project was designed specifically for this purpose, it provides an "*environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js*".

 In this section, I will provide a few hints of how to find exploits in this project that are relevant to the concepts taught in this class.